60/220. Duration and extension of orders

 (iii) if incorporated in an order for involuntary commitment, until termination of both the involuntary commitment and any voluntary commitment, or for a fixed period of time not exceeding 2 years.

-(2) A plenary order of protection entered in conjunction with a criminal prosecution shall remain in effect as follows:
+(2) Duration of an order of protection entered in conjunction with a criminal prosecution or delinquency petition shall remain in effect as provided in Section 112A-20 of the Code of Criminal Procedure of 1963.

 (c) Computation of time.
 The duration of an order of protection shall not be reduced by the duration of any prior order of protection.